Jets rally from 4-goal deficit, spoil Devils’ Hughes debut

 Gusev gave the Devils a 1-0 lead in the first period and Coleman sandwiched goals around one by Vatanen to seemingly put them in control.

-NOTES: For the second straight game the Devils were called for a too many men on the ice penalty. … Subban had a big hit early, knocking down Connor in center ice. … Hughes had a great scoring chance in close but was stopped in the third.
+NOTES: For the second straight game the Devils were called for a too many men on the ice penalty. … Subban had a big hit early, knocking down Connor in center ice. … Hughes had a great scoring chance on his only shot.
+He played 18 shifts and 15:12. …”It was an OK start,” Hughes said. ”It was a pretty good first period, trailed off a little in the second and obviously in the third wasn’t my best.
+But luckily we have the opportunity to play tomorrow.”

 UP NEXT